Art of Truth is an independent editorial site covering geopolitics, technology, history, crime, and culture.

 We are fully transparent about that because pretending AI is not involved has already become one of the internet’s favorite forms of dishonesty.

-In many cases, we are not competing with the best investigative reporting in the world.
+We are not competing with the best investigative reporting in the world.
 We are competing with the vast middle layer of online publishing that republishes other people’s reporting badly.
-Against that standard, a transparent and disciplined AI pipeline can do better.
+Against that standard, a transparent and disciplined AI pipeline should be able to do better.

 Our editorial philosophy